olincollege/spotify-hitsongs/README.md

 ## Project Description

 In this project, we explore how certain non-musical factors, for example, release date of songs, album, etc. are correlated to the 'popularity' of a song and how these factors affect the successfulness of a song.
+To do this, we used Spotify's API to obtain data from ['The Million Playlist'](https://research.atspotify.com/2020/09/the-million-playlist-dataset-remastered/) dataset.
+We process this data to extract statistics for the non-musical factors being considered in this study and use visualizations to understand how these are related to the 'popularity' of a song.

 For understanding this project thouroughly, please access the computational essay `spotify-hitsongs.ipynb` inculded in this repository.